juanjocerero/thelounge-plugin-am/README.md

 This means you no longer need to manually run `/am reload` after changing the rules, although the command is still available for convenience.

+## Code Structure

+For those interested in contributing or understanding the plugin's internals, the codebase is organized into several modules within the `src/` directory.
+This modular approach separates concerns, making the code easier to maintain and extend.

+*   `index.js`: The main entry point of the plugin.
+It is responsible for initializing all other modules, wiring them together, and registering commands and file watchers with TheLounge API.
+It acts as the central orchestrator.

+*   `src/logger.js`: A wrapper around TheLounge's native logger.
+It provides standard `info` and `error` methods, along with a `debug` method that only prints messages when debug mode is enabled in the plugin's configuration.

+*   `src/plugin-config.js`: Manages the plugin's internal configuration file (`config.json`).
+This file stores settings like the debug mode status.
+This module handles loading, saving, and providing access to these settings.

+*   `src/rule-manager.js`: Responsible for everything related to the user-defined rules (`rules.json`).
+It handles loading, parsing, and providing access to the rules.
+In the future, it will also contain the logic for adding, removing, and updating rules via commands.

+*   `src/message-handler.js`: Contains the core logic of the plugin.
+It defines the `privmsg` event handler that checks incoming messages against the rules from the `rule-manager` and decides when to trigger a response.
+It also manages rule cooldowns.

+*   `src/commands.js`: Defines the `/am` command and all its subcommands (`start`, `stop`, `reload`, `debug`, etc.).
+It acts as the user-facing interface, calling functions from other modules to execute the requested actions.

 ## Debugging

 The plugin includes a debug mode that provides verbose logging, which can be useful for troubleshooting rules or reporting issues.
 You can control this mode in real-time using commands.